sghall/resonance/README.md

 ## SVG Chart Examples

-You can animate any component with Resonance, but it was developed by experimenting with animated SVG charts and redux.
+You can animate anything with Resonance, but it was developed by experimenting with animated SVG charts and redux.
 This library is great for creating abstact animated data visualizations in React.
 You can view the [example code](https://github.com/sghall/resonance/tree/master/docs/src/routes/examples) here for the chart examples.
 Each example is a mini [redux](http://redux.js.org/) application with its actions and reducers defined in a small module.